Board of Directors

 Susan A. Apel, Secretary

-Ms. Apel is a partner at K & L Gates’ Pittsburgh office.
-She is a practical and creative transactional and commercial lawyer, and advises clients with respect to mergers & acquisitions, domestic and international joint ventures, and commercial and corporate governance matters.
+Susan Apel is a Senior Deputy Attorney General in the Bureau of Consumer Protection at the Pennsylvania Attorney General’s Office.
+Until December 2017, she was a partner at the Pittsburgh office of K&L Gates LLP, and advised clients with respect to mergers & acquisitions, domestic and international joint ventures, and commercial and corporate governance matters.
 Her experience is across a wide array of industries.
-She has worked for a variety of private and public clients, from start ups to large multinational corporations, but with an emphasis on global middle market enterprises.
 Ms. Apel left K & L Gates in 2005 for approximately nine years to serve as the General Counsel and Corporate Secretary of Ellwood Group, Inc. She also worked for Wilmer Cutler Pickering Hale and Dorr LLP in Washington, DC, and clerked for a federal judge in Seattle, Washington.
 She holds a B.A. from Kenyon College and a J.D. from Harvard Law School.

 President & CEO, Berner International

 Georgia Berner is President & CEO of Berner International, in New Castle, PA, the first U.S. manufacturer of air curtains which create an air seal across an open doorway.
 She took over the 65 employee company in 1984.
 She has served on the board of many organizations and currently serves on Penn Future, the She Should Run Foundation, and the PA Workforce Development Boards.
 Ms. Berner has been active for 16 years with the Women Presidents Organization.
 She has received many honors and awards including the Ernst & Young Western PA Entrepreneur of the Year Award (twice), SBA Western PA Small Business Person of the Year and the YWCA Tribute to Women.
 She has a BA from Hollins University and two Master Degrees from the University of Pittsburgh.